Please note we are now only printing posters submitted through our online system: submit a poster for printing here.

 - Communicate the research question(s), why you should care about the project, what did you do and the major takeaways

-- Use at least 50 % of the space for visuals/graphs/white space
+- Use at least 50 % and ideally 75 % of the space for visuals/graphs/white space

 In order to have your poster printed the following criteria need to be met: